moose-team/friends/README.md

 [david-image]: https://img.shields.io/david/moose-team/friends.svg?style=flat-square
 [david-url]: https://david-dm.org/moose-team/friends

-### P2P chat powered by the Web

 ![screenshot](static/screenshot.png)

-**Alpha quality** you probably only want to use this if you like to send pull requests fixing things :)
+**This project is alpha quality.** You probably only want to use this if you like to send pull requests fixing things :)

 ## How it works